Stealth-Market-Microstructure-Group/Matching-engine-core/README.md

 *(Detailed commands and examples will be added as the driver and agent layers mature.)*

 ## Motivation
-Generic online backtesting platforms hide execution-level mechanics.
-I built this from scratch to gain full control over order matching, latency behavior, and strategy integration — enabling realistic practice and rapid iteration for competition-style algorithmic trading.
+As i realized , i will need a platform to test and prepare for upcoming competetions , so i searched for platforms , but then realized Generic online backtesting platforms hide execution-level mechanics.
+I then decided to built this from scratch to gain full control over order matching, latency behavior, and strategy integration — enabling realistic practice and rapid iteration for competition-style algorithmic trading.
+Chose PYTHON for faster devlopment and to execute the ideas before i loss the momentum.

 ## Status & Next Steps
 - Core engine working: order book, matching, trade recording.